How Is Auto Hail Damage Repair Done With Paintless Dent Removal

 How To Repair Hail Damage On A Car With Paintless Dent Removal

-In order to properly fix all the hail damage to a car, it all starts with a thorough inspection of the damage.
+In order to properly fix all the minor hail damage to a car, it all starts with a thorough inspection of the damage.
 This starts with a clean car to better be able to see all the dents that are all over the vehicle.

-Then a special light or reflection board will be used to find every dent that is on each panel.
+When you bring your car into a dent repair shop, a special light or reflection board will be used to find every dent that is on each panel.
 Sometimes a special paint marker will also be used to circle each dent so they can better be seen in a photo.
 This also helps to know the exact amount of the dent count.

 One of the most common methods used to do paintless dent repair for hail damage is by pushing the dents out from inside the panel.
 To gain the access needed for this, many interior panels and exterior parts will need to be removed.